 A Victorian surgeon rescues a heavily disfigured man who is mistreated while scraping a living as a side-show freak.
 Behind his monstrous facade, there is revealed a person of intelligence and sensitivity.

-The director mixes flashbacks, historical footage and original poetry to illustrate the reminiscences of a dying man about his childhood during World War II, adolescence, and a painful divorce in his family.
+Tarkovsky mixes flash-backs, historical footage and original poetry to illustrate the reminiscences of a dying man about his childhood during World War II, adolescence, and a painful divorce in his family.
 The story interweaves reflections about Russian history and society.
 Written by

 It seems to make me return to the place, poignantly dear to my heart, where my grandfathers house used to be in which i was born 40 years ago right on the dinner table.
 Each time i try to enter it, something prevents me from doing that.
 I see this dream again and again.
 And when i see those walls made of logs and the dark entrence, even in my dream i become aware that I'm only dreaming it.
 And the overwhelming joy is clouded by anticipation of awakening.
 At times something happens and i stop ...